leoj3n/svelte-vercel-optimized-images/README.md

 };
 ```

+To use the Vercel adapter, [you must install the underlying adapter](https://kit.svelte.dev/docs/adapter-auto#environment-specific-configuration).

 ## Use the Vercel Generated Optimized Images

 The optimized images will be available behind a special URL provided by Vercel which looks something like: